The Complexity of Shake Slice Knots: The Examples; Proof of the Main Theorem

 \begin{lemma} Let $K \cup U \subset \sphere3$ be as in \autoref{lem:niceform}, and let $K_n$ be as in \autoref{thm:2twists}.
 Let $F$ be the Seifert surface for $K$ obtained from \autoref{lem:niceform}.
 We may convert the surface $F$ into a new Seifert surface $F_n$ for $K_n$ by making a finite number of local modifications to $F$ as indicated in \autoref{fig:Seifertmodification}. \end{lemma}

 The proof of the lemma is obvious from the figure up to one small point.
 Since we are encoding the two sides of the Seifert surface by color (Indigo/Orange), the modification indicated in \autoref{fig:Seifertmodification} only applies when all the bands passing through $U$ have the same side facing out of the page as the portion of the surface which intersects $U$.
 This can always be achieved by putting a Reidemeister II move in each band which has the wrong side facing outwards (one of the new crossings goes on each side of the disk $D$ then we shrink the neighborhood of $D$ so that neither crossing appears).
-Applying the lemma to an appropriate Seifert surface for $P$ yields surfaces for $P_n$ and $Q_n$ for all values of $n$.
-These surfaces are given in \autoref{fig:Pseifert} and we call them $F_n$.
-We orient the cores of all the handles of $F_n$ as shown then connect the ends of the cores by arcs in the central disk of $F_n$.
-We obtain a basis for $H_1(F_n,\Z)$ which we label $b_1, \ldots, b_{2n+2}$.